jeffa5/mergeable-etcd/REDESIGN.md

 ## Todo

-- [ ] investigate thread locals use with tokio tasks (one frontend but multiple clients trying to use it)
+- [x] investigate thread locals use with tokio tasks (one frontend but multiple clients trying to use it)
+  - done using actors, need to create correct number of actors first and then balance across them but just using one for now
-- [ ] look into persisting changes in sled (https://github.com/automerge/automerge/issues/331)
+- [x] look into persisting changes in sled (https://github.com/automerge/automerge/issues/331)
+  - done in automerge-persistent